-Texas police capture angry, 'hissing' alligator near ATM
+Texas Police Capture Angry, 'Hissing' Alligator Near ATM

-Police in Texas captured an angry alligator after it punched a woman using an ATM.
+Police in Texas captured an angry alligator after it surprised a woman using an ATM.

-On Thursday, September 2, 2022, the Lake Worth Police Department posted body cam footage on social media showing the moment officers apprehended him.
-3.5-foot gator Near the bank in Lake Worth, Texas.
+On Thursday, September 2, 2022, the Lake Worth Police Department posted body cam footage on social media.
+3.5 foot gator Near a bank in Lake Worth, Texas.

-In the video, an official says, “We’ve never seen a gator out of the lake.”
+In the video, an officer can be heard saying, “We’ve never seen a gator outside of the lake.”

-An officer is seen hitting the ground near an ATM after getting his catchpole.
+An alligator can be seen hitting the ground near an ATM after an officer lands on his catchpole.

-“Last night our officers dispatched A Wildlife calls A woman panicked after hearing a ‘hissing’ sound while withdrawing money at a local ATM,” the police department wrote on Facebook.
+“Last night, our officers were A Call of wildlife “While withdrawing money at a local ATM, a woman was startled when she heard a ‘hissing’ sound,” the police department wrote on Facebook.

 “When officers arrived, they found a 3 1/2-foot alligator next to the ATM.”